15 Feb 2026 l NSW l "Advanced Tools & Techniques; Unwind and Rebuild: Caring for the Singer’s Body and Voice"

 • confidently apply early-stage, safe singing exercises in lessons

 All activities require no teacher–student physical contact and are designed for use in school, studio, and community choir environments.
-Comfortable clothing is recommended; participants may bring a yoga mat or physio band if they have them.
+Comfortable clothing is recommended; participants may bring a yoga mat or physio band for use in exercises.